 What is a Florida Marijuana Surety Bond?

-A Florida Marijuana Surety Bond is required for medical dispensaries, growers, and cultivators as part of the licensing requirements to ensure compliance with applicable tax laws and regulations regarding the cultivation, distribution, and sale of legal marijuana.
+A Marijuana-Cannabis Surety Bond is required in the State of Florida for medical dispensaries, growers, and cultivators as part of the licensing requirements to ensure compliance with applicable tax laws and regulations regarding the cultivation, distribution, and sale of legal marijuana.

 Successful applicants selected for licensure must post a surety bond issued by a licensed surety insurance company and/or provide an irrevocable letter of credit or cash that is payable to the Florida Department of Health.
 The Department requires a surety bond to be posted within ten days of licensure.